 I told the woman that I had lost a baby at five months in September.
 I do not remember her response, but I remember continuing to cry into her handkerchief.

-Finally the announcement came that the flight was indeed cancelled and I handed the cloth soaked with my tears back to her, thanking her for its use.
+Finally, the announcement came that the flight was indeed canceled and I handed the cloth soaked with my tears back to her, thanking her for its use.

 Realizing that today was that day, three years later, I stiffened.
 Friends and family were sympathetic to my plight in the airport and lost suitcase, but almost no one knew the additional strain that the day had placed on me.
 I felt that it was a prelude to what the rest of the pregnancy would hold, where every moment I would wonder if my baby was ok.
 Where ordinary inconveniences – like a canceled flight – suddenly became a sweeping tide and I felt like I was drowning.